State Administration for Market Regulation

-The State Administration for Market Regulation (SAMR; 国家市场监督管理总局) is a ministerial-level agency directly under the State Council of the People's Republic of China and is responsible for market supervision and management.
+The State Administration for Market Regulation (SAMR; 国家市场监督管理总局; Guójiā Shìchǎng Jiāndū Guǎnlǐ Zǒngjú) is a ministerial-level non-cabinet agency directly under the State Council of the People's Republic of China and is responsible for market supervision and management.
 The SAMR was established in 2018 and it is China's primary antitrust regulator.

 History

 The Administration was created as part of the deepening the reform of the Party and state institutions, and merged or abolished a number of previous agencies, such as the State Intellectual Property Office.
 SAMR was created under the banner of the Central Comprehensively Deepening Reforms Commission under Xi Jinping, current General Secretary of the Chinese Communist Party.

 The Administration consolidates in one ministry the market regulation functions previously shared by three separate agencies, the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), the China Food and Drug Administration (CFDA), and the State Administration of Industry and Commerce (SAIC).

 In 2018, SAMR began a probe into Pinduoduo following the company being criticized extensively in domestic media for its selling of shanzhai and counterfeit products.

 In November 2020, SAMR issued antitrust guidelines which addressed platform economy company issues.
 These guidelines came into effect in February 2021.
 Among other provisions, the guidelines state that variable interest entity structures will no longer be exempt from merger review and that SAMR may investigate acquisitions of emerging platforms even when the parties turnover does not meet notification thresholds.

 In March 2021, Xi Jinping stated that China would strengthen anti-trust enforcement to ensure healthy and sustainable development of the platform economy.
 In November 2021, SAMR's antitrust bureau was upgraded to vice ministerial status following the appointment of Gan Lin as the bureau's new chief.